5l1v3r1/checkbox.js/README.md

  * setColor(color) - change the color of the checkmark.
  * setVisible(flag) - set whether or not the checkbox is on-screen.
 While the checkbox is visible, it listens for screen resolution updates from crystal.
 Thus, **you must remember to setVisible(true) when creating a checkbox and to setVisible(false) when you no longer need it.**

+# Dependencies of 3.0

+This does not depend on any 3rd party libraries, but it does use `window.requestAnimationFrame` and `window.cancelAnimationFrame`.
+If you want to support IE9, you must setup a polyfill for these functions.

 # Usage of 3.0

 A new version of checkbox.js is underway.
 This is how it will be used.